Sovryn-Origins/origins-fe/README.md

 ### Which Branch?

-**All** bug fixes should be sent to the latest stable (master) branch.
+**All** bug fixes should be sent to the latest stable (main) branch.
 Bug fixes should never be sent to the development branch unless they fix features that exist only in the upcoming release.

 **Minor** features that are fully backward compatible with the current release may be sent to the latest stable branch.